microsoft/FluidFramework/docs/content/docs/recipes/signals.md

 draft: true
 ---

-In this recipe, you'll learn how the `Signaler` DataObject is used in a Fluid application to deal with a couple user presence scenarios.
-The two forms of presence that are covered in this example are focus tracking and mouse tracking.
-This article will go over how the `Signaler` DataObject is used in both the `MouseTracker` and `FocusTracker` classes to achieve user presence in a FLuid application.
+In this recipe, we will go over the `PresenceTracker` example to learn how the `Signaler` DataObject is used in a Fluid application to deal with a couple user presence scenarios.
+The two forms of presence covered in this example are focus tracking and mouse tracking.
+This article will go over how the `Signaler` DataObject is used in both the `MouseTracker` and `FocusTracker` classes to achieve user presence in a Fluid application.
+You can find the completed code for this example in the Fluid Repo [here](https://github.com/microsoft/FluidFramework/tree/main/examples/data-objects/presence-tracker).

 ## Creation